You are listening to the Sean Hannity Radio Show podcast.

 What's interesting about the storm surge is it's totally different than Andrew.

-We're seeing surge of three to six feet along the big bend.
+We're seeing surge of three to six feet along the Big Bend.

 I spoke to Jacksonville Mayor Lenny Curry this morning and assured him that resources are being deployed.

-Fisher Wildlife Commission immediately deployed three search and rescue teams with 22 officers and 10 boats that were pre-staged in the recent to Jacksonville.
+Fish and Wildlife Commission immediately deployed three search and rescue teams with 22 officers and 10 boats that were pre-staged in the recent to Jacksonville.

-We're gonna do everything we did.
+We're going to do everything we did.

-The way I look at it is as governor, and all of us think this way.
+The way I look at it is as governor and all of us think this way.

-Rainfall exceeding a foot in many communities in northeast, central, and southeast Florida, Southwest Florida.
+Rainfall exceeding a foot in many communities in northeast, central, and southeast Florida, southwest Florida.

 Fortunately, the heaviest rain has cleared the state.